There are several kinds of remote access available -- the term "remote access" can mean several different things.

 Through the VPN, you can also access NAS storage from off campus using the same techniques mentioned above.
 The Office of Information Technology maintains and supports the VPN and provides VPN documentation and guides.

 Occasionally you may need/want to access your NAS files remotely without connecting to the VPN.
 IAC provides a secure file transfer (sftp/scp) service to allow this.
 You use a software client to connect to your home directory, download files, make changes, and then upload them back to the NAS.
+Some clients you can use include:

 You can also access your prism file space in this way by connecting to acme.gatech.edu with these software packages.